pachterlab/kallisto/manual.md

-                              (default: -l, -s values are estimated from paired end data, but are required when using --single) -t, --threads=INT             Number of threads to use (default: 1) --pseudobam               Save pseudoalignments to transcriptome to BAM file --genomebam               Project pseudoalignments to genome sorted BAM file -g, --gtf                     GTF file for transcriptome information (required for --genomebam) -c, --chromosomes             Tab separated file with chromosome names and lengths (optional for --genomebam, but recommended)
+                              (default: -l, -s values are estimated from paired end data, but are required when using --single) -t, --threads=INT             Number of threads to use (default: 1)
 ~~~

 __kallisto__ can process either single-end or paired-end reads.
 The default running mode is paired-end and requires an even number of FASTQ files represented as pairs, e.g.